 It's now more imperative than ever that people remain vigilant and educate themselves on the latest tactics used by scammers.

 Since Google and Apple dominate the smartphone market, one would hope they'd offer a solution to the increasing threat of deepfake calls.
 Both companies are working on specific features to fight back against spam and scam calls, but the danger coming from deepfake technology is tangible and creates a real challenge.

 Google's Pixel phones have a "Call Screen" feature, which helps users determine the authenticity of incoming calls.
 It uses Google's artificial intelligence technology to transcribe the caller's voice in real-time, allowing the user to see a transcript of the call before answering.
 It does so by alerting the caller that you are using a screening service and that you'll get a copy of this conversation.
 The Google Assistant then asks the caller to state their name and reason for calling.
 If the transcription seems suspicious, the user can then flag the call as spam.

 While this feature might seem convenient, especially for most spam calls and robocalls, it does have its flaws when it comes to deepfake calls.
 Deepfake technology, with machine learning that manufactures realistic voice responses, will still get to you (even if the initial interaction is transcribed through Google Assistant).

 Oddly enough, the kind of machine learning and automation tools that power deepfakes is the same that Duplex, another of Google's AI software, uses to place human-sounding voice calls on your behalf, like booking restaurant reservations and hair appointments.

-RoboKiller was one of the first spam call blockers to get ahead of the neighbor spoofing problem.
-The same audio fingerprinting technology and machine learning that identifies spam calls now is the first app to help protect you as deepfake robocalls gain popularity.
+RoboKiller was also one of the first spam call blockers to use audio fingerprinting technology and machine learning to identify spam calls, and it will continue to protect you once deepfake robocalls gain popularity.